-A feral dog baiting program was undertaken during the 2012/13 AEMR reporting period in association with neighbouring properties and the Govt Dept, Approximately fifty (50) baits were laid throughout the Bushland

-Conversation Area and rehabilitated areas.
-Approximately fifty (50) of the baits were taken, this suggests that the baiting program was effective in controlling the feral dog population at the Donaldson Coal mine.
+A feral dog baiting program was undertaken during the 2013/14 AEMR reporting period in association with neighbouring properties and the NSW Local Land Services.
+Approximately fifty (50) baits were laid throughout the Bushland Area and rehabilitated areas.
+All fifty (50) of the baits were taken, suggesting that the baiting program was effective.

-No reportable incidents were recorded during the 2012/13 AEMR reporting period.
+No reportable incidents were recorded during the 2013/14 AEMR reporting period.